The Capital Divide

 Climb up to scar house, Yorkshire.

-This is the capital divide, a route I have been working on putting together for a couple of years now, linking up Edinburgh to London using some of my favourite trails over the last couple of years since I started Keep Smiling Adventures.
+This is the capital divide, a route I have been working on putting together for a couple of years now, linking up Edinburgh to London to Cardiff using some of my favourite trails over the last couple of years since I started Keep Smiling Adventures.
 The future idea though is to continue this route over to wales to Cardiff then through wales up to Belfast via Dublin just for good measure.

 Check out the videos PART ONE & PART TWO